 Update: March 30th.

-On Friday the 27th of March, President Trump signed a historic $2 trillion Coronavirus stimulus bill.
+On Friday the 27th of March, President Trump signed the CARES Act.
 This will provide much-needed financial aid for all Americans including a $500 billion lending program for business and a $667 billion small-business fund.

 According to one report, as many as 75% of U.S. businesses are experiencing supply chain disruptions due to the global COVID-19 (Coronavirus) pandemic.
 In order to curb the spread of the virus, the CDC has also advised businesses to encourage employees to take time off for self-quarantine and work from home if possible.